envris/digital-trade-handbook/service-design-delivery-process/mobilisation.md

 order: 1
 ---

-Mobilisation is the stage to establish teams and remove blockers to start Discovery stage.
+Mobilisation is when you establish teams and remove blockers to start Discovery stage.

 [[toc]]